awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

-# Using Automatic Scaling in Amazon EMR<a name="emr-automatic-scaling"></a>
+# Using Automatic Scaling with a Custom Policy for Instance Groups<a name="emr-automatic-scaling"></a>

-Automatic scaling in Amazon EMR release versions 4\.0 and later allows you to programmatically scale out and scale in core nodes and task nodes based on a CloudWatch metric and other parameters that you specify in a *scaling policy*\.
-Automatic scaling is available with the instance groups configuration and is not available when you use instance fleets\.
+Automatic scaling with a custom policy in Amazon EMR release versions 4\.0 and later allows you to programmatically scale out and scale in core nodes and task nodes based on a CloudWatch metric and other parameters that you specify in a *scaling policy*\.
+Automatic scaling with a custom policy is available with the instance groups configuration and is not available when you use instance fleets\.
 For more information about instance groups and instance fleets, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](emr-instance-group-configuration.md)\.

 **Note**
-To use the automatic scaling feature in Amazon EMR, you must keep the default setting, `true`, for the `VisibleToAllUsers` parameter when you create a cluster\.
+To use the automatic scaling with a custom policy feature in Amazon EMR, you must set `true` for the `VisibleToAllUsers` parameter when you create a cluster\.
 For more information, see [SetVisibleToAllUsers](https://docs.aws.amazon.com/emr/latest/APIReference/API_SetVisibleToAllUsers.html)\.

 The scaling policy is part of an instance group configuration\.
 You can specify a policy during initial configuration of an instance group, or by modifying an instance group in an existing cluster, even when that instance group is active\.
 Each instance group in a cluster, except the master instance group, can have its own scaling policy, which consists of scale\-out and scale\-in rules\.
 Scale\-out and scale\-in rules can be configured independently, with different parameters for each rule\.